 So, this is something I do with clients when they want to overcome a phobia.
-With perfectionism, the phobia is the fear of failure.
-The fear of not being good enough or making a fool of myself.
-Just as someone with a fear of flying will avoid planes and get very stressed and scared if they are made to fly, I get that way if I am put on the spot and have to do something without adequate warning or preparation.
-The only way to overcome the phobia is to gradually expose myself to those things I think will spell disaster and see that I can survive them.
-I have a hierarchy of things that make me feel extremely uncomfortable so I am trying my best to overcome them in hypnosis and then go out there and really practise doing them in real life.
+With perfectionism, the phobia is the idea of failure.
+The fear of not being good enough or making a fool of yourself.
+Just as someone with a fear of flying will avoid planes and get very stressed and scared if they are made to fly, I used to get that way if I was put on the spot and asked to do something without adequate warning or preparation.
+The only way to overcome the phobia was to gradually expose myself to those things I thought would spell disaster so I could prove to myself that I could survive them.
+I had a hierarchy of things that made me feel extremely uncomfortable so I used hypnosis to visualise myself doing them well and then simply went out there and practised doing them in real life.

-One example is the talk I just gave at a local Mind, Body and Spirit Fair.
-I was asked last year if I would like to do it and the thought completely overwhelmed me and my immediate reaction was…NO!!!
-However, this year, I actually volunteered.
-There were times leading up to the event that I had moments of sheer panic and wondered what I had signed up for.
+One example is the first talk I gave at a local Mind, Body and Spirit Fair.
+When I was first asked a few years ago if I would like to do it, the thought completely overwhelmed me and my immediate reaction was…NO!!!
+However, after working on my self-confidence, I actually volunteered and have done many talks since.
+There were times leading up to the first event that I had moments of sheer panic and wondered what I had signed up for.
 So, I practised it over and over in my mind and kept seeing myself looking relaxed and confident and enjoying the experience.
-Usually I would have had everything I wanted to say written out and timed to perfection, but I wanted it to be natural and I was also testing myself.
-I wanted to think on my feet and be able to chat to people and focus on them rather than hide behind a piece of paper or some notecards.
+Usually, I would have had everything I wanted to say written out and timed to perfection, but I wanted it to be natural and I was also testing myself.
+I wanted to think on my feet and be able to chat with people and focus on them rather than hide behind a piece of paper or some notecards.
 So, I decided how the structure of the talk and the group session would go and that was it.
 No making notes, no rehearsals…no ridiculous amounts of preparation.
 It was great and so liberating!

-Admit when I am getting really tired or feeling ill and need a break without feeling guilty
+To admit when I was getting really tired or feeling ill and needed a break without feeling guilty

-Drive somewhere new without tracing the journey on Google Maps first and having to know exactly which roads I will take and where I will park
+To drive somewhere new without tracing the journey on Google Maps first and having to know exactly which roads I would take and where I would park

 5. Just Do It!